White Water

 Time to put under our ski's, Gizehfjellet with Tarantellen in the background.

-This kayak/riverboard expedition has been succesfull and was, as expected, one big adventure.
-The preparation for this expedition was good, we did have the right equipment which is/was very essential.
 For safety reasons we did take care to avoid tricky situations.
 Spitsbergen is not a place to improve your skills.

 Maybe more writing about this expedition will be published later.